 Born on Fishers Island, NY, to Henry Lee Ferguson, Sr., and Marion Benner Ferguson, in 1918, Charlie traveled far yet always returned to Fishers every summer, to his beloved shack, “Flounder In.”

 Charlie attended Greenwich Country Day School, the Pomfret School and Williams College, where he studied Fine Arts, and Trinity College, where he received his Master’s degree, while teaching Fine Arts and Art History.
 He was one of the first art historians to take Art of the Americas seriously, and developed one of the first courses on American Art that included Aztec and Mayan art, while teaching at Trinity.
 He was also a painter, winning numerous prizes and running the Red Barn Art Gallery on Fishers Island for 67 years, where he exhibited his Fishers Island seascapes, which always featured birds, another of Charlie’s passions.
 He published several books that feature Fishers Island seascapes, golf holes and birds.
+Additionally, he was president of the HL Ferguson Museum of Fishers Island from 1978 until 2003, when he became director emeritus.

 During WWII he served in the Signal Corps, stationed in Washington, DC, Australia and the Philippines, coordinating messages from radio operators behind enemy lines about Japanese troop movements, work which earned him a Bronze Star.
 Yet, even while defending his country he always found time for a sailing race or a round of golf.
 While in DC, he met Alice Joys, a Smith graduate code breaker, and after the war ended they married in 1946 and spent 62 years together until her death in 2008.